Families are in crisis this back-to-school season. Your gift today can give them hope and guidance.

 We learn from Jesus

-I often focus too much on my circumstances.
+I often focus too much on my circumstances and current marriage problems.
 I convince myself that winning the argument, solving the problem or fixing the situation will free my marriage from the icy winds.
 Such achievements may relieve marital strife for the moment, but the next difficulty is just around the corner.

 Prioritizing time in Jesus’ presence means I have to change my focus.
 My priority shifts from making sure I’m heard to hearing what God wants to say.
 I want to adjust to His perspective.
 Usually that has little to do with winning the argument.
 It’s more about developing my character.